Niteshsharma831/Weather-Report/README.md

 # Weather-Report
-create a weather report using by HTML, CSS
+create a weather report using by HTML, CSS and JavaScript
 Calling weather APIs